-The Play Everywhere Design Challenge, supported by the Ralph C. Wilson Jr. Foundation, will award $1 million to communities in Southeast Michigan and Western New York
+The Play Everywhere Design Challenge, supported by the Ralph C. Wilson Jr. Foundation, awarded $1 million to communities in Southeast Michigan and Western New York

 KABOOM! and the Built to Play initiative, supported by the Ralph C. Wilson, Jr. Foundation, proudly present the Play Everywhere Design Challenge.
-This design challenge will award $1 million to communities building landmark playspaces that provide kids with equitable opportunities to play.
+This design challenge awarded $1 million to communities building landmark playspaces that, when construction is completed, will provide kids with equitable opportunities to play.

-This year, applicants will have the unique opportunity to team up with design experts to support the development and potential execution of their concept.
-Applicants can partner with designers they already know or get matched up, by KABOOM!, with an expert designer.
+This year, winners will have the unique opportunity to team up with design experts to support the development and potential execution of their concept.
+Each of the announced winners partnered with designers they already knew or were matched up with by KABOOM!.

-To be eligible for a grant, the project must be within the following regions:
+To be eligible, the project must be within the following regions:

 Southeast Michigan counties: Livingston, Macomb, Monroe, Oakland, St. Clair, Washtenaw and Wayne